PhD Yale University

 Race and Class

 Robert Perkinson received his B.A. in History from the University of Colorado at Boulder (1994) and his Ph.D. in American Studies from Yale University (2001).
-His teaching and research interests include: U.S. social and political history, crime and punishment, race and politics, globalization and international affairs.
+His teaching and research interests include: social and political history, crime and punishment, race and politics, U.S.-world history, and social movements.

-Perkinson has written in scholarly and popular forums on a range of topics, including: race relations in the age of Obama, supermax incarceration, terrorism and foreign policy, the World Bank in Asia, unexploded ordinance in Laos, and Anglo-American legal history.
+Perkinson has written in scholarly and popular forums on a range of topics, including: terrorism and foreign policy, the World Bank in Asia, unexploded ordinance in Laos, race relations in the age of Obama, and Anglo-American legal history.
 His work has been published in the New York Times, New Republic, Boston Review, The Progressive, and The Nation.